In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 Practical Tools to Enhance Your Visualization Practice

-1. The Vision Board Approach
+1. Vision Boards

 What you can include in your vision board: